Proof-of-Learning with Incentive Security: Full Mechanism for Untrusted Verifiers

 Intuitively, to incentivize the verifier to verify $\alpha$ stages among the total $T$, assume that we would like the prover to insert $\eta T$ (committed) flags in which $\eta\in [\frac{2\alpha}{T},\frac{1}{2})$, then when the verifier verifies honestly, the expected number of flags she finds would be $\alpha \eta$.
 Since the verifier only has access to the $\alpha$ stages in $\mathrm{t}_{ve}$, we would like to incentivize the verifier to find as many flags as possible so that the verifier would honestly verify all the $\alpha$ stages.
 Therefore, we award the verifier for each flag she detected.
-Particularly, recalling that the training cost of a stage is $\frac{M}{T}$ and noting that the discovery of a flag would take an additional $\frac{M}{T}$ cost of computation, we set positive parameters $R_0\gg R_1 > \frac{M}{T}(\frac{2}{\eta}+1)$.
-When the verifier finds $u$ flags and $D$ dishonest stages, the system gives the verifier a reward of $W_v(u)$:
+Particularly, recalling that the training cost of a stage is $\frac{M}{T}$ and noting that the discovery of a flag would take an additional $\frac{M}{T}$ cost of computation, we set positive parameters $ R_1 > \frac{M}{T}(\frac{2}{\eta}+1)$.
+Then, assuming both the prover and the verifier are honest, the system expects to give the verifier a reward of $W_v(u)$: